tldr-pages/tldr/pages/common/jupyter.md

 # jupyter

+> Web application to create and share documents that contain code, visualizations and notes.
-> Web application for scientific computing and reproducible research.
+> Primarily used for data analysis, scientific computing and machine learning.

 - Start a Jupyter notebook server in the current directory:

 `jupyter notebook`

+- Open a specific Jupyter notebook:

+`jupyter notebook {{example.ipynb}}`

 - Start a server on a specific port: